herr-berna/replacer-autoleader/README.md

 AutoLeader is similar to replacer, but it targets some placeholder text that is inside many website models we use at the firm.

-Have I mentioned I'm the only developer there? :)

 --

 Esses são dois simples scripts de Python que criei para faciltiar meu dia-a-dia.
 Tenho muito orgulho deles!